Distributed tracing with Linkerd

 linkerd-proxy spans in that output.
 Internally, the

 proxy has a server and client side.
 When a request goes through the proxy, it is

 received by the server and then issued by the client.
 For a single request that

 goes between two meshed pods, there will be a total of 4 spans.
 Two will be on

 the source side as the request traverses that proxy and two will be on the

 destination side as the request is received by the remote proxy.

-Additionally, As the proxy adds application meta-data as trace attributes, Users can directly jump into related resources traces directly from the linkerd-web dashboard by clicking the Jaeger icon in the Metrics Table, as shown below
+After having set up the Linkerd-Jaeger extension, as the proxy adds application meta-data as trace attributes, users can directly jump into related resources traces directly from the linkerd-web dashboard by clicking the Jaeger icon in the Metrics Table, as shown below:

 To cleanup, uninstall the Linkerd-Jaeger extension along with emojivoto by running: